Tunable THz-whistle built on two-dimensional Helmholtz resonator

-The conventional Helmholtz resonator demonstrates a unprecedented quality with the losses caused by sound irradiated into surrounding medium only, not the gas-to-wall friction and(or) viscosity.
+The conventional Helmholtz resonator demonstrates unprecedented quality with sole losses caused by sound irradiated into surrounding medium, not the gas-to-wall friction and(or) viscosity.
 According to Ref.\cite{Raichel2006} the quality factor $Q=\lambda l/s \gg 1$ depends on device sizes.
 Helmholtz used by himself a set of calibrated resonators acting as high quality sound spectrometer.
 In musical practice, a hollow soundboard of string instrument(guitar, lute, violin etc.) with a hole(s) coupled to the outside air comprises the Helmholtz resonator.
 Moreover, even a human whistle\cite{Wilson1970} operates an accordance to Eq.(\ref{3H_Helmholtz}).
-In the interior of the human whistle the gas flux becomes unstable\cite{Wilson1970} under vortex formation when the jet velocity exceeds a certain threshold.
-The reason is that the Fourier expansion of the vortex flow demonstrates a wide range of frequencies, including those coinciding with the fundamental frequency of the Helmholtz resonator.
-Noticeably, unlike other sound sources the human whistling requires no sharp edges or vibrating elements.
-Hence, a human whistle mechanism gives a reliable way to generate monochromatic tone compare to art methods known in music as the edge pulsating jet and reed excitation\cite{Fletcher1991}.
+In later case the gas flux in whistle interior becomes unstable\cite{Wilson1970} under vortex formation when the jet velocity exceeds a certain threshold.
+The reason is that the Fourier expansion of an arbitrary vortex flow represents a continuum spectra, including harmonics coinciding with Helmholtz resonator.
+Unlike other sound sources the human whistle excludes sharp edges or vibrating elements.
+Therefore, whistle mechanism may provide a reliable way to generate monochromatic tone compare to well known edge pulsating jet and reed excitation\cite{Fletcher1991}.